Tam-Vu/JobSite/README.md

 	  - Contains application database context and database initialized.
   - Each entity has:
 	- Configuration: file to define the relationship between two entities.
-	- Repository: to define interface in the Irepository folder in Application layer.
+	- Repository: to define interface in the Irepository folder in `Application` layer.
-	- Background Service(optional): to define background service for specific entities.
+	- Background Service(optional): to define background service.
   - EntityFrameworkCore: contains interceptors and imgrations.
   - Called by `Application` layer.
 - Domain: